 - World Religion pupils will learn about and learn from a key belief system.
-By studying Christianity, pupils will find out about how people's beliefs and values affect their lives, their traditions and their practice. - Morality and Belief pupils will consider some of the moral issues around relationships in modern life, such as gender roles, sexual relationships, marriage and equality.
+By studying Islam, pupils will find out about how people's beliefs and values affect their lives, their traditions and their practice. - Morality and Belief pupils will consider some of the moral issues around justice: what are the causes of crime and why does this present moral issues?
+Who should we treat offenders and why?
 Pupils will look at religious and non-religious viewpoints and they will then develop and explain their own view. - Religious and Philosophical Questions pupils will learn to deal with questions about the origins of 'life, the universe and everything' studying the history of these deep philosophical questions. - The fourth unit is a project where pupils study an issue in more detail.
 By researching and presenting findings, pupils apply skills learned in other units and develop greater understanding of their chosen issue.